FAQ

 What if I have a port, lymphedema, or other medical concerns?

-That’s completely okay.
 Rachel has training in working safely with medical devices, radiation sites, surgical scars, and lymphedema risk.
 Every session is customized based on your unique situation, with care taken to avoid any contraindicated areas.
+If you have acute lymphedema, you should work with a certified lymphedema therapist for lymphedema management.
+Our sessions can support the work you do with the therapist.

 Can I receive massage if I’m very fatigued or emotionally overwhelmed?